ndiki931/the-gossip-project/README.md

 ## Test via Rails console

 launch command 'rails console --sandbox' or 'rails console' via the terminal to make any test for better understanding

+## Last but not least
+.
+Session and Cookies are used for user authentication .
+Gem bcrypt has beeing used for stocking password privately into database